Respected Author Debunks Climate Change in Exclusive Interview

 Griffin agrees with this AFP writer’s outlook on a pivotal point: Amid the decline of the orthodox press due to its severe botching of Trump campaign coverage—among other issues that have eroded the media’s credibility with the public—the message of FFI will be less encumbered and therefore will have a greater impact.

-In terms of Griffin’s views on the central-banking cartel known as “the Fed,” it’s best to listen to the accompanying podcast to hear his sage advice on that and other matters, as the general freedom movement and the grassroots media begin to more headway than ever before in challenging the “powers-that-be.”
+In terms of Griffin’s views on the central-banking cartel known as the Fed, it’s best to listen to the accompanying podcast to hear his sage advice on that and other matters, as the general freedom movement and the grassroots media begin to make more headway than ever before in challenging the powers-that-be.

 Mark Anderson is AFP’s roving editor.